PRINTERS

 Laser

-Printer Manufacturers include HP, Lexmark, NEC, Xerox and Ricoh
+Printer Manufacturers include HP, Lexmark, Xerox

 Speed: Given in Pages per Minute (PPM) the higher